MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Overview-of-Tables.md

 ---
-title: "Overview of Tables"
+title:"Overview of Tables"
 ms.custom: na
 ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: da68b1fb-1f2b-4192-a57c-82647b67168d
 caps.latest.revision: 7
-manager: pchapman
+manager: edupont
 ---
 # Overview of Tables
 The records in the database are stored in tables.
 A table can be visualized as a two\-dimensional matrix, consisting of columns and rows.
 The following illustration shows a table where each row is a record and each column is a field.